-Plus, the Sami have special privileges and rights such as the fact that only them can legally own Reindeer in Finland.
-Did you know that all of Finland’s 200,000 Reindeer are actually owned by the Sami and none of them are actually wild?
+Plus, the Sami have special privileges and rights such as the fact that only they can legally own Reindeer in Finland.
+Did you know that all of Finland’s 200,000 Reindeer is actually owned by the Sami and none of them are actually wild?
 And speaking about Reindeer…

 The Reindeer of Lapland: Friends or Food?

 The Sami have a long tradition of herding Reindeer which is why they used to be nomadic traveling long distances while singing traditional joikus.
 However, with the invention of the Snowmobile (more about it here), the Sami were now able to cover long distances in shorter time and so they became sedentary.

 This in turn, boosted their personal economy and now some of them are so wealthy that they own empires of all-inclusive resorts in the region of Lapland.
 It is said that it is very rude to ask a Sami how many Reindeer he owns since it’s the equivalent of asking him how many money he is making.
 And trust me, it’s a lot.

 So how does one makes money off a Reindeer?
 You might ask.
 Well, let’s just say that there are two and only two type of Reindeer in Finland: Those who you keep as pets and forms of entertainments for tourists and those that you eat (come on, Reindeer meat is awesome!) and then sell their remains (pelts, antlers, hoofs).

 Rudolph beware!
 Santa ain’t here to save you!